 Berberine has the same effect on insulin resistance and fat loss as increasing exercise while restricting calorie intake.

-What to expect when taking berberine
+What to expect when you take berberine.

-The most common side effects are GI upset, rash, and headache.
+When you take berberine, the most common side effects are GI upset, rash, and headache.

 According to several studies, we found that berberine is a safer, more effective alternative to metformin.
 This is after we took the side effects into account.
 When you combine lifestyle alterations with berberine in patients with metabolic syndrome, it can effectively reduce insulin resistance.
 It can also manage blood glucose, blood lipids, and reduce the level of inflammatory response in the body.

 Although berberine is an effective alternative to metformin, it is important to note that berberine is not meant for long-term use.